daleonpz/Research-Project/chapter2.md

 **Rover rotations**
-Rover is a  ground vehicle which means that only steer in one axis.
+Rover is a  ground vehicle which means that it only steers in one axis.
-Thus, only rotations in Y-Axis are possible.
+Thus, only rotations in the Y-Axis are possible.
-As shown in figure \ref{img:roverrotations} rotations in X-axis are not possible since the rover can not fly or go underground.
-The same applies to rotations in Z-axis.
+As shown in figure \ref{img:roverrotations}, rotations in the X-axis are not possible since the rover cannot fly or go underground.
+The same applies to rotations in the Z-axis.
-In other words, the only relevant information from the estimated Euler angles is $\rho$, or the angle related the Y-axis.
+In other words, the only relevant information from the estimated Euler angles is $\rho$, or the angle related to the Y-axis.

 ![Rotation rotations (a) Rotation in X-axis (b) Rotation in Y-axis  \label{img:roverrotations}](img/roverrotation.jpg)